CyberneTech/FinSightAI/README.md

 ### Microservices

-- **FinSightAI** : The user authentication service validates user credentials and manages session tokens, ensuring secure access to the system.
+- **FinSightAI** : service encompasses user authentication and financial profile management.
+It is designed to secure user sessions and personalize financial services based on user preferences.

-- **FinSight-LLMService** : For generating tailored investment insights, the services interact with the FinSightAI-LLMService, which in turn utilizes the GPT-3.5 Turbo via an integrated LLM API, leveraging its advanced natural language processing capabilities.

-FinSight-ClientLibrary - Common model and util classes used by both microservices
+    + Manages user authentication data: Implements secure sign-in and log-in functionalities, including token-based authentication, ensuring secure and stateless authentication across HTTP requests.
+    + Financial Profile Management: Allows users to create and edit their financial profiles, encompassing preferences like riskTolerance, investmentHorizon, and others.

+- **FinSight-LLMService** : This service interfaces with the GPT-3.5 Turbo API to generate customized investment insights based on user financial profiles.
+Validates JWT token to maintain user session integrity.
+    + Insight Generation: microservice receives user requests for investment insights and constructs prompts using the financial profile data and sends HTTP requests to the GPT-3.5 Turbo API, utilizing its advanced NLP capabilities to analyze financial data and generate insights.
+    +  Rate Limiting: mircoservice enforces a rate limit of 5 requests per second to the API, considering the LLM response times.
+Ensures optimal utilization of the LLM API and maintains a high quality of service by preventing overuse and ensuring equitable access.

+**FinSight-ClientLibrary** - Serves as a shared library containing common models and utilities used across FinSightAI microservices.
+Compiled into a JAR file, the library is included as a dependency in both microservices, promoting code reuse and consistency.
+ + Contains, UserFinancialProfile model, a shared class that defines the structure of user financial data, used for generating investment insights and managing user preferences.
+ + JWT Token Utility, with functionality to generate and validate JWTs for secure authentication and authorization processes.

 ### FinSightAI database
  The user authentication and preference data are persistently stored and managed in the FinSightAI MongoDB database, which offers high performance and flexibility to handle the schema-less data models typically required by dynamic user